AguaClara/Coagulant_nanoparticle_attachment_rate_characterization-DEPRECATED/C-NARC Report.md

 The coiled flocculator was made of tubing wound around a cardboard tube.
 This was the section where the clay molecules collide with coagulant particles to form flocs [(Selimgir, M., Lo, R., Matai, K., 2018)](https://github.com/AguaClara/high_g_flocculation/blob/master/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md).
 Four pressure sensors were attached, at equal distances, to the flocculator.
 The sensors measured the difference in pressure between the two points where they were attached.
 Four sensors were used in order to determine how the pressure, and thus, head loss changed along the length of the flocculator.
 Finally, the water was pumped out of the system through the effluent line.

 #### Cleaning
 After each experimental trial, air bubbles were introduced into the system at 1 rpm by the air pump.
 Water was also continually pumped at 76 rpm by the water pump to carry the air bubble through the flocculator.
 This cleaning system was used to scrape and clean any coagulant buildup on the flocculator wall in preparation for the next trial.
 Any fluids that entered the cleaning system's microbore tubing the experiment, while the air pump was off, was contained in the 1L bottle attached to the air pump.
+[Keep the font of "Cleaning" same as before and after.]

 ### Procedure